SpeciesFileGroup/taxonworks_doc/docs/develop/contributing.md

 In addition:

 - The _development_ branch is the staging ground for the _main_ branch.
-- You should always assume that that _development_ branch changes will go live at any time.
+- You should always assume that _development_ branch changes will go live at any time.
 - _Development_ changes may accumulate before moving to _main_.
 - The _main_ branch must never be committed to directly.
 Changes to _main_ happen when _development_ is merged into it.
 - It is always safest, and OK, to start a new branch.
 - It's best to limit the scope of your changes on each new branch.
-- If you have large/ongoing changes to your branch its useful to start your editing session by merging _development_ into _your branch_.
+- If you have large/ongoing changes to your branch it's useful to start your editing session by merging _development_ into _your branch_.
 This keeps the differences between _development_ and _your branch_ minimal.
 - If you are editing locally, make sure you syncronize your changes with those on the remote server (`git pull`) before you start your editing session.

 #### Offline